scruffymongrel/auth-static/README.md

 ## Heroku

-Auth-static was created to solve the problem of serving content on Heroku behind basic http auth.

-The simplest way to get up and running on Heroku (assuming you've already installed the [Heroku Toolbelt](https://toolbelt.heroku.com/
+The simplest way to get up and running on with auth-static on Heroku (assuming you've already installed the [Heroku Toolbelt](https://toolbelt.heroku.com/)) is to:
-)) is to:

 1. Create a Heroku app
 1. Install `auth-static` via NPM